Somepub/hiinakas/README.md

 # Hiinakas

-A multiplayer card game where strategy meets luck.
-Play cards wisely, use magic cards to your advantage, and be the first to empty your hand to win!
+A multiplayer card game that unfolds in three phases.
+Begin with your hand cards, progress to your face-up cards once the deck empties, and finally face the challenge of your hidden cards.
+Strategic play and timing are key to victory.

 ## How to run